 Official Gazettes, trademark assignment records of transactions affecting trademark ownership, microfilmed deeds, and indexes are also available.

 Hours of Operation

 The USPTO Public Search Facility in Alexandria, VA is open Monday to Friday 8 a.m. to 8 p.m.
-Research assistance is offered between the hours of 8 a.m. to 5 p.m.
-Monday through Friday.
-Self-service access is permitted between 5 p.m. and 8 p.m.
-(Closed weekends and Federal Holidays.)
+(Closed weekends and Federal Holidays).
+Research assistance is offered between the hours of 8 a.m. to 5 p.m., Monday through Friday.
+Please plan first-time visits to the PSF before 5 p.m. and 8 p.m. so access to online research can be established.
+Self-service access is permitted between 5 p.m. and 8 p.m. and requires a previously issued user badge.
 Refer to the Office of Personnel Management (OPM) web site for current Washington area federal government operating status information.

 Rules of Conduct in USPTO Facilities (i.e., FIU, PSF, STIC)

 Daily and hourly parking is available on a first-come, first-served basis in the East Garage from 5 a.m. to 10:30 p.m., Monday to Friday, except Federal holidays.
 Use the John Carlyle St. entrance only.
 The parking garage is locked at 10:30 p.m.

 Customers will receive a ticket each time they enter the garage and will pay each time they leave the garage.
 Lost tickets pay maximum daily rate.
 Daily customers may pay in cash or by credit card (no checks).